section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 7. Pipeline

 #### CountVectorizer

-This is used to transform the texts in our dataset into numeric values that are in vectors.
-These numeric values are easily readable by the model rather than text.
+This package is used to transform the texts in our dataset into numeric values that are in vectors.
+These numeric values can be accessed by the model more quickly than text.

-For detailed understanding about `CountVectorizer` click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)
+For detailed understanding about `CountVectorizer`, click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)

 #### TfidfVectorizer

-TF-IDF(frequency-inverse document frequency) is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
+TF-IDF(frequency-inverse document frequency) is a statistical measure that evaluates how relevant a word is in a collection of documents.

 If a word is common in a given document and common in other documents, it indicates that it has less power when making a prediction.

 Conversely, if a word is unique in a document, it shows it has more power in classification and predictive analysis.

 For detailed understanding about `TfidfVectorizer` click [here](https://medium.com/@cmukesh8688/tf-idf-vectorizer-scikit-learn-dbc0244a911a)

 #### accuracy_score

-This is used to calculate the accuracy of our model when making a prediction.
+This package is used to calculate the model's accuracy when making a prediction.

 #### train_test_split
 This is used to split our dataset into a training set and testing set.

 #### TransformerMixin
 This is used to fit the model into the dataset during the training phase.
-This ensures that our model learns the patterns in the dataset.
+It ensures that our model learns the patterns in the dataset.

 #### LinearSVC
 This is the support vector machine algorithm used in building the model.
-It uses the LinearSVC method to fit our model to the data and produce the best fit model.
+It uses the LinearSVC method to fit our model to the data and produce the best fit.

 #### Pipeline
 A pipeline is an important aspect of machine learning.
-It automates the above functions, which are `CountVectorizer`, `TfidfVectorizer`, `TransformerMixin`, and `LinearSVC`.
+It automates functions such as `CountVectorizer`, `TfidfVectorizer`, `TransformerMixin`, and `LinearSVC`.

-This makes model building process faster and easier by bundling all the stages above together into one unit process.
+This makes model building process faster and easier since all the stages are bundled together into one unit process.

-Let's use these imported packages.
-We start with `TransformerMixin`.
+Let's use these imported packages starting with `TransformerMixin`.

-To implement the data transformer, we create a custom class.
+To implement the data transformer, we need to create a custom class.

 ### Custom transformer class